 My favorite outfit… or at least my favorite photo shoot was this striped maxi dress.

 June was a tough month for this mama’s heart.
 My youngest was promoted to middle school, and my oldest graduated high school.

-David lost his cap when he threw it so we never got any pictures with him wearing it except for the professional ones.
+D lost his cap when he threw it so we never got any pictures with him wearing it except for the professional ones.

 We closed on our new house at the end of the month, and the girls wasted no time trying out their new pool.
-David was away at camp and didn’t even see the house until we were fully moved in.
+D was away at camp and didn’t even see the house until we were fully moved in.

 July was insane.
 I turned 46, we moved, my son came home from summer camp and saw the new house for the first time, we spent a week at the Jersey shore for a week, and the Nordstrom Anniversary Sale happened right smack dab in the middle of it all.

 My most popular post from June was by far and away my Guide to the Nordstrom Anniversary Sale, with my #NSale Preview in second place, but another post that did extremely well was How to Pair Shoes and Handbags Without Being Matchy.
 That post went gangbusters on Google, for some reason.